 You are invited to see information on the Colchester City Council website, which includes details on how to respond: click here

-A Local Plan leaflet will be delivered to all homes in West Mersea during early December.
-The leaflet can be viewed by clicking on the links: click here & click here
+A Local Plan leaflet was delivered to all homes in West Mersea during early December.
+The leaflet can be viewed below:

 1. West Mersea Town Council statement to the Local Plan Committee of 10th November 2025: click here